-- 2.188.In its decision about which supervisory measures to take the supervisory authority prioritises the main objective of supervision, which is the protection of policyholders and beneficiaries.
-At the same time the supervisor will take into account the impact of its decisions on the stability of the financial system and the economic environment in which the undertaking operates, and, the potential pro-cyclical effects, in accordance with the general principles set out in Directive 2009/138/EC. - 2.189.
-The decision on the measures is taken using supervisory judgement and using a proportionate approach considering the associated impact on the undertaking that may be caused by the required measures. - 2.190.Proportionality in terms of supervisory measures refers to the undertaking specific risks, related to its own business, i.e. type of contracts issued, and to the wider market risks, related to the markets in which it operates. - 2.191.On the basis of the findings the supervisory authority may adopt: - a) preventive measures, or - b) corrective measures. - 2.192.Preventive measures usually consist of actions required to be taken by the undertaking in cases of risk of non-compliance with some provisions to avoid the materialization of that non-compliance. - 2.193.Preventive measures may also relate to the need for an undertaking to remedy weaknesses and deficiencies identified during the Supervisory Review Process. - 2.194.
-The aim of the preventive measures is to require the undertaking to take some actions, e.g. re-calculation of the Technical Provisions (TP), in order to prevent a non-compliance which would trigger the intervention with corrective measures, such as the request to increase the TP7. - 2.195.Preventive measures may also include an instruction by the supervisor authority to the undertaking to stop certain activities for a specified period, e.g. not to underwrite new business until an identified weakness has been corrected. - 2.196.Corrective measures usually consist of actions required to be taken by insurance and reinsurance undertakings once the non-compliance has materialised, such as the submission of a recovery plan in case of a breach of the SCR. - 2.197.The distinction between preventive and corrective measures, i.e. between the risk of non-compliance and the actual non-compliance, may not always be straightforward and therefore will depend on individual cases and the use of supervisory judgement.
+- 2.187.In its decision about which supervisory measures to take the supervisory authority prioritises the main objective of supervision, which is the protection of policyholders and beneficiaries.
+At the same time the supervisor will take into account the impact of its decisions on the stability of the financial system and the economic environment in which the undertaking operates, and, the potential pro-cyclical effects, in accordance with the general principles set out in the Solvency II Directive. - 2.188.
+The decision on the measures is taken using supervisory judgement and using a proportionate approach considering the associated impact on the undertaking that may be caused by the required measures. - 2.189.Proportionality in terms of supervisory measures refers to the undertaking specific risks, related to its own business, i.e. type of contracts issued, and to the wider market risks, related to the markets in which it operates. - 2.190.On the basis of the findings the supervisory authority may adopt: - a) preventive measures, or - b) corrective measures. - 2.191.Preventive measures usually consist of actions required to be taken by the undertaking in cases of risk of non-compliance with some provisions to avoid the materialization of that non-compliance. - 2.192.Preventive measures may also relate to the need for an undertaking to remedy weaknesses and deficiencies identified during the supervisory review process. - 2.193.
+The aim of the preventive measures is to require the undertaking to take some actions, e.g. re-calculation of the Technical Provisions (TP), in order to prevent a non-compliance which would trigger the intervention with corrective measures, such as the request to increase the TP9. - 2.194.Preventive measures may also include an instruction by the supervisor authority to the undertaking to stop certain activities for a specified period, e.g. not to underwrite new business until an identified weakness has been corrected. - 2.195.Corrective measures usually consist of actions required to be taken by insurance and reinsurance undertakings once the non-compliance has materialised, such as the submission of a recovery plan in case of a breach of the SCR. - 2.196.
+The distinction between preventive and corrective measures, i.e. between the risk of non-compliance and the actual non-compliance, may not always be

-7 Article 85 which enables increase of TP explicitly refers to non-compliance with articles 76 to 83, so this is typically a corrective measure.
+9 Article 85 of the Solvency II Directive which enables increase of TP explicitly refers to non-compliance with Articles 76 to 83 of the Solvency II Directive, so this is typically a corrective measure.